 The XDA Developers days

-Traveling a lot, exclusively by car, I quickly realized that spreading out the map on the dash is not always a good idea.
+Traveling a lot, exclusively by car, I quickly realized that unfolding a map on the dashbpard is not always a good idea.
 I didn’t wait for the company to equip me with a GPS so at the end of 2006 I got my own PDA, an ASUS MyPal A636, running Windows Mobile 5.0 for PocketPCs.
 That’s where it all began.
 Of course, two weeks after I got it, the company bought one too.

 Every evening I would just go through the menus and tinker with the settings, and I soon found out about XDA Developers, a place to do stuff.
 Towards the beginning of 2007 I met a foreign official who, after talking on the phone, took the stylus and made a note.
 I busted through the bodyguards and I just had to ask him about what became my first smartphone: the HTC P3600, aka the Trinity.

 There was no stopping now.
 From 2007 to 2008 I quickly became a power-user, then a (rather popular, according to the standards of those days) ROM chef, and an XDA Developers Moderator (currently Retired Senior Moderator).
 Until one day I received a Private Message from someone (was kind of easy to spot between all the others asking for help, support, congratulating, bitching, etc.) asking me a very interesting question: “We have this website called Pocketnow.com and I’ve noticed you around here.
 How would you like to write some articles and earn some money while doing it?“.

 The early Pocketnow days (below), my XDA Developers, and community activity got me on Microsoft’s radar.
 I was happy to wear the Microsoft Windows Mobile MVP title for 2010 and receive, once again, the Microsoft Windows Phone MVP award for 2011.